ForrestTrepte/bonsai-simulink/README.md

 Once you have configured the toolbox and the above into the block integrated with your model, run `bonsaiTrain` from the Matlab console.
 This will initiate a training session that you must "attach" to a brain.
 The name of the model will show up in your Bonsai workspace under the **Simulators** section with your simulator name listed as *Unmanaged*.

-When **bonsaiTrain.m** run, an unmanaged simulator executes inside MATLAB on your local PC.
+When **bonsaiTrain.m** runs, an unmanaged simulator executes inside MATLAB on your local PC.
 Running an unmanaged simulator locally is useful while developing and debugging a simulation and this allows you to see the model executing.
 Later on we will run training via a manged simulator as described in Uploading and Scaling Your Model, below.
 However, once you upload your model to the Bonsai server environment you cannot see the model, so it is disabled.
 If you attempt to render the model in the server environment the connection will likely timeout and training will not start correctly.

 You should not need to modify any values in the `bonsaiTrain` script, but to help clarify the general flow of using Bonsai is: